 Based on the literature and theoretical model of LL/AET participation, the research questions are derived and summarized in the operationalized conceptual model (see Figure 1).
-The objective of this research study was to document the AET participation among gender and race/ethnicity.
-This study analyzed the nationally representative data of adults in the U.S. and contributed to the adult education literature by (1) reexamining the role of key AET participation determinants, specifically, educational attainment and literacy skills, as well as (2) updating and documenting AET participation by gender and race/ethnicity.
+The objective of this research study was to document the AET participation among gender and racial/ethnic minorities.
+This study analyzed the nationally representative data of adults in the U.S. and contributed to the adult education literature by (1) re-examining the role of key AET participation determinants, specifically, educational attainment and literacy skills, as well as (2) updating and documenting AET participation by gender and racial/ethnic minorities.
 To achieve these goals, this study addressed the following research questions: